nuclia/nucliadb/README.md

 # 🤝 Contribute and spread the word

-We are always super happy to have contributions: code, documentation, issues, feedback, or even saying hello on discord!
+We are always happy to have contributions: code, documentation, issues, feedback, or even saying hello on discord!
 Here is how you can get started:

-- Have a look through GitHub issues labeled "Good first issue".
 - Read our [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md)
 - Create a fork of NucliaDB and submit your pull request!